-Residential Construction: Residential construction loans include one to four family and multifamily construction projects secured by real estate.
+Construction and Land Development: Construction loans include one to four family, multifamily, and commercial construction projects secured by real estate.
+Land loans include land purchased for development or speculation and are secured by real estate.
 Repayment is primarily dependent on the borrower's ability to repay and secondarily dependent on the property's value upon default.

-Other Construction: Other construction loans include any commercial construction projects secured by real estate.
+Residential Real Estate: Residential real estate loans include one to four family, multifamily, and HELOC loans which are usually secured by residential real estate.
 Repayment is primarily dependent on the borrower's ability to repay and secondarily dependent on the property's value upon default.

 FIRST BANCSHARES, INC. AND SUBSIDIARIES

 NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

-December 31, 2023 and 2022
+December 31, 2024 and 2023